Occupational Category (Staff Positions Only): Professional

 Department: Facilities Business Services

-Bachelor's degree in Engineering (Architectural, Mechanical, Electrical or energy), Energy Management, or a related field.
+Bachelor's degree in Engineering (mechanical, electrical or energy), Energy Management, or a related field.
 Six years of relevant professional experience in energy management and sustainable practices with a large multi-facility environment.
 A combination of education, experience, and training that would produce the required knowledge, skills and abilities could be considered.

 Nature & Purpose of Position/Usual Duties: